kehongjie/BCMC/README.md

 # Data and Examples

-This package also includes a simulated DE data (`SimulDE`) and a TCGA Pan Gynecologic cancer data (`PanGyn`).
+This package also includes three data sets under the */data* folder:

+- `SimulDE.RData`: A simulated DE data with 2000 genes and 5 studies.
+- `PanGyn.RData`: A TCGA Pan Gynecologic cancer data with coding genes only.
+- ` PanKidney.RData`: A TCGA Pan Kidney cancer data that include mRNA, miRNA as well as lncRNA.

 Here is a toy example of running the `comp.bcmc` function on the simulated data:

 ```R
 data("SimulDE")